zkp2p/prover-api/.github/pull_request_template.md

 - [ ] Serve the app using modal serve app.py.
 - [ ] Update the MODAL ENDPOINT link in the .env
 - [ ] Run python api.py to test the proof generation works!
-- [ ] Deploy the app using modal deploy app.py
+- [ ] Deploy the app using modal deploy app.py and paste the link above.
 - [ ] Commit the changes and open the PR for review